girishji/vimcomplete/README.md

 `VimCompleteEnable` takes a space-separated list of _file types_ as an argument.
 If no argument is specified, autocompletion is enabled for _all file types_.

-When Vim opens an unnamed buffer without any arguments, this buffer is not associated with any _file type_.
-To enable or disable autocompletion on this buffer, use the following variable (set by default).
+When Vim opens an unnamed buffer, it is not associated with any _file type_.
+To enable or disable autocompletion on the unnamed buffer, set the following variable (set by default).

 ```vim
 vim9script